Creating and disseminating educational resources for SSPCloud users

 3.3.1 Change the URLs

-• Open the _quarto.yml;
+Open the

-• Commit this change.
+Commit this change.

 3.3.2 Manage data (if needed)

 Depending on your project, your scripts may require some data, for instance to train a model.
-However, when you start a service on SSP Cloud (VSCode or Rstudio), it does not contain any data.
+However, when you start a service on SSPCloud (VSCode or Rstudio), it does not contain any data.
 That implies that you have to download data into your service.
 Of course, you could do it by hand every time you start a service, but we strongly recommend that you automatize this step.
 The simplest way to proceed is to upload your data on the S3 storage service of SSPCloud, and then download it from S3 into your service every time you start a service.

 3.3.2.1 Upload data to S3

 The simplest way to upload data to S3 is to use the graphical interface available on SSPCloud.
 You have to do only once (except if you want to change or update the data, of course).
-To to so, click on “File Explorer” on the left hand and then on “My data”.
+To do so, click on “File Explorer” on the left hand and then on “My data”.

 You can upload a file by navigating clicking on “Upload file” (blue rectangle).
 You can also create a subfolder by clicking on “Create directory” (red rectangle).

-• Choose carefully in which subfolder you upload your files, because moving files from one subfolder to another one on S3 is not very convenient.
+- Choose carefully in which subfolder you upload your files, because moving files from one subfolder to another one on S3 is not very convenient.

-• Remember that only open data can be uploaded on S3.
+- Remember that only open data can be uploaded on S3.

-• By default, only you can see the files upload in your bucket.
+- By default, only you can see the files upload in your bucket.
 If you want other people to access the data, do not forget to make publicly available by clicking on the eye on the right hand side (green rectangle).

 Once again: no sensitive data!!